ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 Will the ATO notify businesses when interest applies?

-Yes, interest charges are included on your ATO statements, activity statements, and myGov or business portal notifications.
-Regularly review these to track interest costs.
+Yes, interest charges are included on your ATO statements, activity statements, and portal notifications.
+Regularly reviewing these helps you track interest costs before they escalate.

 Should I refinance tax debt through a loan?

 In some cases, yes.
-A business loan or line of credit may be cheaper than ATO interest and tax deductible.
-Speak to us at Trinity Accounting or our mortgage team at Nexus Wealth Partners for options.
+A business loan or line of credit may be cheaper than ATO interest and remains tax deductible.
+Speak to us at Trinity Accounting Practice or our mortgage brokerage division, Nexus Wealth Partners, for lending options.

 Key Takeaways for Business Owners

-- From 1 July 2025, ATO interest charges are no longer deductible
+- From 1 July 2025, ATO interest charges (GIC and SIC) are no longer deductible

 - Plan ahead and manage tax obligations to avoid unnecessary costs